plainbanana/Redis-Cluster-Fast/README.md

 If there are events that can be triggered immediately, they will all be processed.
 In other words, if there are unsent commands, they will be pipelined and sent, and if there are already-received responses, their corresponding callbacks will be executed.

-If there are no events that can be triggered immediately: there are neither unsent commands nor any Redis responses available to read, but unprocessed callbacks remain, then this method will block for up to `command_timeout` while waiting for a response from Redis.
 When a timeout occurs, an error will be propagated to the corresponding callback(s).

+If there are no events that can be triggered immediately: there are neither unsent commands nor any Redis responses available to read, but unprocessed callbacks remain, then this method will return immediately with success.

-The return value can be either 1 for success (e.g., commands sent or responses read), 0 for no callbacks remained, or undef for other errors.
+The return value can be either 1 for success (e.g., commands sent, responses read, or no immediately events), 0 for no callbacks remained, or undef for other errors.

 ### Notes

-- Be aware that the timeout check will only be triggered when there are neither unsent commands nor Redis responses available to read.
-If a timeout occurs, all remaining commands on that node will time out as well.
+- If a timeout occurs, all remaining commands on that node will time out as well.
-- Internally, this method calls `event_base_loop(..., EVLOOP_ONCE)`, which
+- Internally, this method calls `event_base_loop(..., EVLOOP_ONCE | EVLOOP_NONBLOCK)`, which
 performs a single iteration of the event loop.
 A command will not be fully processed in a single call.
 - If you need to process multiple commands or wait for all responses, call this method repeatedly or use `wait_all_responses`.